Opportunities for Study Abroad and Domestic Off-Campus Study

 - Should a student’s course selection change for any reason after submission of the application, substituted courses are not transferrable unless approved by an appropriate department or program chair.
 Such approval must be sought immediately (i.e., email); copies of any such correspondence should also be directed to the Director of International Programs and to the Registrar.

-- Retroactive approval may be sought but is not guaranteed and must be obtained before the conclusion of the first semester completed by the student upon return to Rhodes.
+- Students are strongly encouraged to contact the Director of International Programs prior to final course registration at the host institution in order to confirm course credit approvals.
+Retroactive approval may be sought but is not guaranteed and must be obtained before the conclusion of the first semester of the student’s return to Rhodes.

 - To be accepted for credit, each course, whether for major/minor credit or elective credit, must be judged comparable in terms of content and quality to a course in the curriculum at Rhodes or it must be judged to be consistent with the liberal arts and sciences curriculum and of a quality comparable to that expected of courses at Rhodes.
 Courses intended to be taken for major or minor credit must be approved by the appropriate department or program chair in consultation with the faculty adviser.
 Such approval is granted only through the signature of the department or program chair on the student’s Off Campus Study Application.
 Elective credit will be reviewed by the appropriate academic officer acting on behalf of the Foundations Curriculum Committee.